aneldev/dyna-ts-module-boilerplate/README.md

 ### Debug on nodeJs with devTools

+1. Import in `webpack-debug-node.index.ts` the part that will run for the NodeJs debugging
-Call `yarn debug-dev-build` to start the builder.
+2. Call `yarn debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.

-Call `yarn debug-dev-devtools` to start and debug with the devTools debugger of your Chrome browser.
+3. Call `yarn debug-dev-devtools` to start and debug with the devTools debugger of your Chrome browser.

 Alternatively, you can call `yarn debug-dev-devtools-brk` (with -brk at the end) to place a breakpoint on the app's startup to catch early points.

 Open [chrome://inspect/#devices](chrome://inspect/#devices) to list the debuggable instances in your localhost.
 You should see your app there to debug it.

-### Run debug code
+### Run code & restart on changes

+1. Import in `webpack-debug-node.index.ts` the part that will run for the NodeJs debugging
-Call `yarn debug-dev-build` to start the builder.
+2. Call `yarn debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.

-Call `yarn debug-dev-run` and will run your debug application on node.js.
+3. Call `yarn debug-dev-run` and will run your debug application on node.js.

 The built code, ready to run is under the `debug-ground/debug-dev-on-nodejs` path.

+# Analyse

+1. Import in `webpack-analyse.index.ts` the part to analyse the dependencies
+2. Call `yarn analyse`

 # Test

 ## Write tests